gustavocodigo/InstallFridaTermux/README.md

 You can add your arch just changing url in the script.

-If you use a physical Phone, and don't know what this mean, just ignore it 😀
+If you use a physical Phone, and don't know what this mean, just ignore it.